urswilke/crosstabser/README.md

 #> [1] "age"
 ```

-Then you can use the package’s `Tabula` class to generate print output
-of the crosstab in the console:
+This is how you can calculate crosstabs and print them to the console:

 ``` r
 Tabula$new(df, mapping_file)